taocpp/PEGTL/README.md

 [Releases](https://github.com/ColinH/PEGTL/releases) are done in accordance with [Semantic Versioning](http://semver.org/).
 For details see the [changelog](https://github.com/ColinH/PEGTL/wiki/Changelog).

-Please note that in preparation of version 2.0 the `master` branch is going through some **changes that break parts of the API**, however **the documentation is up-to-date with the latest 1.y release**.
+*As of April 2016 the master branch contains some incompatible changes over the last 1.3.z release.
+The documentation is currently in the process of being updated and for a short period of time might not be completely accurate for either the release or the master branch.*

 ## Documentation